jbms/sphinx-immaterial/docs/customization.rst

     .. themeconf:: features

-        Some features that have been ported from the mkdocs-material theme and can be enabled by specifying the features name in a list of strings.
+        Some features that have been ported from the mkdocs-material theme and can be enabled by specifying the feature's name in a list of strings.
 The following features are supported:

         - `content.code.annotate <https://squidfunk.github.io/mkdocs-material/reference/code-blocks/#code-annotations>`_